+account of its exercise to the people.
 Legislation for Wageworker.

-There are many matters affecting labor and the status of the wageworker to tion, but an exhaustive discussion of the essary.
-I believe in a steady effort, or perhaps it would be more accurate to say in steady efforts in many different directions, to bring about a condition of affairs under which brain, the laborers, the superintendents, the men who produce the market and the men who find a market for the articles produced, shall own a far greater share than at present of the wealth they produce, and be enabled to invest it in the tools and instruments by which all work is carried on.
-As far as possible I hope to see a frank recognition of the advantages conferred by machinery, organiza-tion and division of labor, accompanied by an effort to bring about a larger share in the ownership by wage-worker of railway, mill and factory.

-Postal Savings banks will make it easy for the poorest to keep their sav-ings in absolute safety.
-The regulation of the national highways must be such that they shall serve all people with equal justice.
+There are many matters affecting labor and the status of the wageworker to which I should like to draw your attention, but an exhaustive discussion of the problem in all its aspects is not now necssary.
+I believe in a steady effort, or perhaps it would be more accurate to say in steady efforts in many different directions, to bring about a condition of affairs under which the men who work with hand or with brain, the laborers, the superintendents, the men who produce the market and the men who find a market for the articles produced, shall own a far greater share than at present of the wealth they produce, and be enabled to invest it in the tools and instruments by which all work is carried on.
+As far as possible I hope to see a frank recognition of the advantages conferred by machinery, organization and division of labor, accompanied by an effort to bring about a larger share in the ownership by wage-worker of railway, mill and factory.
+Postal Savings banks will make it easy for the poorest to keep their savings in absolute safety.
+The regulation of the national highways must be such equal justice.
 Corporate finances must be supervised so as to make it far safer than at present for the man of small means to invest his money in stocks.
-There must be prohibition of child labor, ...minution of women labor, short-ening of hours of all mechanical labor; stock watering should be prohibited. and stock gambling so far as is possible discouraged.
+There must be prohibition of child labor, ...minution of women labor, shortening of hours of all mechanical labor; stock watering should be prohibited. and stock gambling so far as is possible discouraged.
 There should be a progressive inheritance tax on large fortunes.
-Industrial education As far as possible we should lighten the burden of taxation on the small man.
-We should put a premium upon thrift, hard work, and business energy; but these qualities cease to be the main factors in accumulating a fortune long before that fortune reaches a point where it would be seriously affected by any inheri-tance tax such as I propose.
-It is eminently right that the nation should fix the terms upon which the great for-tunes are inherited.
+Industrial education should be encouraged.
+As far as possible we should lighten the burden of taxation on the small man.
+We should put a premium upon thrift, hard work, and business energy; but these qualities ease to be the main factors in accumulating a fortune long before that fortune reaches a point where it would be seriously affected by any inheritance tax such as I propose.
+It is eminently right that the nation should fix the terms upon which the great fortunes are inherited.
 They rarely do good and they often do harm to those who inherit them in their entirety.

-There should no long r be any palter-ing with the question of taking care of the wageworkers who, under our present industrial system, become killed, crippled, or worn out as part of the regular incidents of a given busi-ness.
-As far as concerns those who have been worn out, I call your attention to the fact that definite steps toward providing old-age sions have been taken in many of our private industries.
-These may be in-definitely extended through voluntary association and contributory schemes, through the agency of savings banks, as under the Massachusetts plan.
+There should no long r be any paltering with the question of taking care of the wageworkers who, under our present industrial system, become killed, crippled, or worn out as part of the regular incidents of a given business.
+As far as concerns those who have been worn out, I call your attention to the fact that definite steps toward pro-iding old-age pensions have been taken in many of our private industries.
+These may be in-definitely extended through voluntary association and contributory schemes. or through the agency of savings banks, as under the Massachusetts